Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 described in [@!RFC6973] should be applied.

-* Transient data (e.g. that is used for real time monitoring and threat analysis which might be held only memory) should be retained for the shortest possible period deemed operationally feasible.
+* Transient data (e.g. that is used for real time monitoring and threat analysis which might be held only in memory) should be retained for the shortest possible period deemed operationally feasible.
 * The retention period of DNS traffic logs should be only those required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.